 Constructed and operated by the U.S. Bureau of Reclamation, the CVP is one of the largest water storage and transport systems in the world, storing and distributing about 20% of the state’s developed water, about 7 million acre-feet.
 It consists of a massive system of reservoirs and canals and generates over 5 billion kilowatt hours of energy in an average year.
 Water is transported 450 miles from Lake Shasta in northern California to Bakersfield in the southern San Joaquin Valley.
 The CVP provides water for nearly 2.5 million Californians and more than 3 million acres of farmland.

-The Santa Clara Valley Water District executed a contract with the Bureau of Reclamation to receive CVP water in 1977 and received its first deliveries in 1987.
-CVP water comes through the Delta to C.W.
+Valley Water executed a contract with the Bureau of Reclamation to receive CVP water in 1977 and received its first deliveries in 1987.
+Valley Water's CVP water typically comes through the Delta to C.W.
 “Bill” Jones Pumping Plant in Tracy, and then travels south through the Delta Mendota Canal to San Luis Reservoir.
 From there, the water is diverted through the Pacheco Tunnel to the Pacheco Pumping plant, and then through pipelines to Santa Clara County.

 Each year, water agencies that have contracts with the CVP are allocated a percentage of their contract amount depending on rain and snowfall amounts, regulatory restrictions to protect fish and water quality, as well as other factors.

 Unlike SWP contracts, the allocations of CVP water supplies depends on the purpose of use.
-Municipal and industrial (M&I) purposes are generally given a higher priority than irrigation supplies.
+Municipal and industrial (M&I) purposes are given a higher priority than irrigation supplies.
 At present, the long-term average allocation of these M&I supplies is estimated to be 97,500 AF per year.
-This provides the district’s largest and most reliable source of imported water.
+This provides Valley Water's largest and most reliable source of imported water.

 The long-term average allocation for agricultural irrigation is estimated to be 15,500 AF per year for the district.

-Taking into account various adjustments, the district’s long-term average deliveries from the CVP are estimated to be approximately 110,000 AF.
+Taking into account various adjustments, Valley Water's long-term average deliveries from the CVP are estimated to be approximately 110,000 AF.